 Balkan Bazaar at Autumn Leaves, Nashville 2009

 How did our Balkan Bazaar folk shop evolve?
 For years we collected wonderful Balkan and Bulgarian costumes, artifacts, things ethnic and interesting.
-When these treasures overflowed our closets and the guest room, we offered some duplicates and things not our size to our friends.
-We made a small exhibit at a folk festival, where people loved and bought our stuff!
+When these treasures overflowed our closets and the guest room, we offered some to our friends and fellow folk dancers through a small exhibit at a folk festival.
+People loved and bought our stuff!

-In 1989, Richie and I began weekend sales in Dick Shapiro's folk dance barn.
+In 1989, Richie and I began having weekend sales in Dick Shapiro's folk dance barn.
 We named our business Organization Promoting Ethnic Tradition, which was too long to fit on a banner.
 We shortened it to OPET Folk Shop.
-After years of confusion about OPET, OPEC, oil prices, etc, we became Balkan Bazaar.
-OPET is a fond memory, still on some price tags, but please don't make your check payable to it!
+After years of confusion about OPET, OPEC, oil prices, etc, we changed our name to Balkan Bazaar.
+OPET is a fond memory, but please don't make your check payable to it!

 OPET gas station - sadly, not ours - in Sofia